Smilodon: Social life

 Another argument for sociality is based on the healed injuries in several Smilodon fossils, which would suggest that the animals needed others to provide them food.
 This argument has been questioned, as cats can recover quickly from even severe bone damage and an injured Smilodon could survive if it had access to water.
-However, a Smilodon suffering hip dysplasia at a young age that survived to adulthood suggests that it could not have survived to adulthood without aid from a social group, as this individual was unable to hunt or defend its territory due to the severity of its congenital issue.
+However, pathological analysis on dental injuries largely suggests that injured individuals ate softer flesh than non-injured individuals, the authors argued this, along with consideration the individuals survived for a good amount of time from the injuries, may be evidence of Smilodon forming social groups.
+In addition, a Smilodon suffering hip dysplasia at a young age that survived to adulthood suggests that it could not have survived to adulthood without aid from a social group, as this individual was unable to hunt or defend its territory due to the severity of its congenital issue.
 The brain of Smilodon was relatively small compared to other cat species.
 Some researchers have argued that Smilodon's brain would have been too small for it to have been a social animal.
 An analysis of brain size in living big cats found no correlation between brain size and sociality.
 Another argument against Smilodon being social is that being an ambush hunter in closed habitat would likely have made group-living unnecessary, as in most modern cats.
 Yet it has also been proposed that being the largest predator in an environment comparable to the savanna of Africa, Smilodon may have had a social structure similar to modern lions, which possibly live in groups primarily to defend optimal territory from other lions (lions are the only social big cats today).